9 Intro to Linux Administration

 or a sub-directory of a sub-directory of /

-file path defines a particular location, which is the alex
+file path defines a particular location, the alex

 sub-directory of /home

-, which is a sub-directory of the root directory, /
+, itself a sub-directory of the root directory, /

 .

-It’s never necessary, but sometimes the tree-like layout for a directory is helpful.
+It’s never necessary, but viewing the tree-like layout for a directory can sometimes be helpful.
 The tree

 utility can show you one.
 It doesn’t always come pre-installed, so you might have to install it.